Academic Fellowship

 Fellowship 5.jpg

-Note: The Wollstonecraft Project will not be offering an academic fellowship in the 2024-25 academic cycle.
+Note: The Wollstonecraft Project will not be offering an academic fellowship this academic cycle.

 Through the Wollstonecraft Fellowship, a promising scholar will be awarded a $20,000 research grant, additional funds to employ a part-time research assistant, and an AAI affiliation for a year to write an academic article or conduct research for a book in this area.
 Such a scholar would have completed graduate studies (or otherwise demonstrated scholarly prowess) but may not have access to the usual sources of academic funding because he or she has chosen to step out of full time academia or professional work for a time to raise his or her family, or perhaps he or she is seeking to return after having been away for a time.